khoacs50/test/readme.md

-# This is a test file.
+# This is the test repo to familiarize myself with Git and Github
-# I've just made a change to test the Git function.
-# Make a change in the "new" branch